TeneoPython01/algorand_phrase_recovery/README.md

      error, a single missing word, or a single pair of swapped phrase words. you will need to enter this into the appropriate hardcoded variable in the script.

+ THIS SCRIPT CAN:

+ 1) fix a single swapped pair (all other words must be spelled correctly and in the correct positions
+ 2) fix a single misspelled word or a single missing word (all other words must be spelled correctly and in the correct positions)